Easy Dog Fence Jumping Solutions (That Actually Work)

 Those are certainly simple words and words I was mostly adhering to before he said them.
 Well, except I used to eat before my animals.
 But that quickly changed after his talk.

 Anyhow, with regard to an electric fence and an invisible fence, I wouldn’t want to be shocked by either one.
 So, there’s no way I would let any animal I have be near one.
-I’ve been shocked a few times when changing electrical appliances and it was no fun!
+I’ve been shocked a few times when changing electrical appliances, and it was no fun!
 If you’re thinking about an electric fence, I’d encourage you first to touch one and then think about it again.

 Remember that anyone or anything that touches that fence when it’s on will be shocked.
-And then that naturally leads to a liability issue if the fence doesn’t have the proper signage denoting that it’s electrified you could be liable if someone or something is injured.
+And then that naturally leads to a liability issue if the fence doesn’t have the proper signage denoting that it’s electrified, you could be liable if someone or something is injured.

 Thus, an electric fence or even an invisible fence could be a cheap solution, but I would never support the use of either one.